A WINDOW TO GREEN GHOSTS

 Return to Demoso later in the afternoon.

-After breakfast, collect your luggage and scenic drive along the narrow lane to Phae Khone town for a boat trip to Inle Lake.
+After breakfast, collect your luggage and drive along the narrow lane to Phae Khone town for a boat trip to Inle Lake.
 Along the way, visit Christ the King Cathedral.
 Kayah State is home to many churches.
-Christ the King was built in 1939 – making it Kayah’s oldest-surviving church – and features an intriguing blend of traditional European church architecture and Buddhist styles, including attractive bell tower with a bell brought from Italy.
-The drive passes the villages.
+Kayah's oldest-surviving church - and features at intriguing blend of traditional church architecture and Buddhist styles, including attractive bell tower with a bell brought from Italy.
+[Nbsp] The drive passes the villages.
 Arrive Phaekhoe where your boat is awaiting.

 The boat journey takes about 5 hours but is full of fabulous views and home to many unique species of birds, both indigenous and migratory.

-Along the way, we will do several stops (the order will depend on the time, other tourist boats and activity in the villages).
-The first stop is made at the production of local rice wine in Thaya Gone village.Watch the process of distillation and then sample some of the local brew if you wish.
-It is also a chance to climb to the top of a small hill to enjoy a great views of the lake and surrounding villages.
-Another stop at ‘Sunken’ stupas of Sagar – 108 stupas from the 16-17 centuries that are partially under water for few months a year (normally in September when water higher level in Inle Lake).
-After a few minutes ride, you will see Thar Khaung , a series of more than 200 stupas which also make a fabulous photo stop.
+Along the way, we will do several stops (the order will depend on time, other tourist boats and activity in the villages).
+Thaya Gone village.Watch the process of distillation and then sample some of the local brew if you wish.
+It is also a chance to climb to the top of a small hill to enjoy a great view of the lake and surrounding villages.
+Another stop at 'Sunken' stupas of Sagar - 108 stupas from the 16-17 centuries that are partially under water for a few months (normally in September at higher water level in Inle Lake).
+Thar Khaung, a series of more than 200 stupas which makes a fabulous photo stop.

-Continue to the village of Thaya Gone, home to Pa-Oh, Shan and Inthar people and known for its production of local rice wine.
+Continue to the village of Thaya Gone, home to Pa-Oh, Shan and Inthar.
 Watch the process of distillation and then sample some of the local brew if you wish.
-In Thaya Gone there is also the chance to climb to the top of a small hill which there are great views of the lake and surrounding villages.
+In Thaya Gone there is also the chance to climb to the top of a small hill which are great views of the lake and surrounding villages.

 Another stop will be made in Sae Khaung Pottery Village to see the crafting of oil and water pots as well as the natural, underground kilns used by the villagers.
-On the western shores of the Sagar area is Tar Kaung, a series of more than 200 stupas which also make a fabulous photo stop.
+This is a beautiful shot of the Sagar area in Tar Kaung, a series of more than 200 stupas which make a fabulous photo stop.

-The last stop at Inpawkhone where we can observe the silk textile handmade products from lotus plant.
-It is not easy to product lotus thread from which lotus fabric is woven.
+The last stop at Inpawkhone where we can observe the silk textile products from lotus plant.
+It is not easy to make a lotus thread from which lotus fabric is woven.
 Observe the weaving process and continue to the hotel in the middle of INle Lake you will accommodate tonight.